21. Twin gestation

-Horses rarely deliver twins: I can recall only four cases in the twenty years of my practice.
+Horses rarely deliver twins: one half percent of all horse deliveries described in literature concerns twins.
 Still, when scanning breeding mares for an early gestation diagnosis within three weeks following conception, you do regularly come across twins.
-What happens during the following weeks inside the mare's uterus becomes evident by repeatedly scanning.
+What happens during the following weeks inside the mare's uterus becomes evident by repeated ultrasound scanning.

 The child in the uterus of the mother-to-be is visible on the scanner when the probe is held against the belly.
 This is not possible in mares: the distance between the abdominal wall and the uterus is too great to be able to make a gestation diagnosis in that way.
 In order to get close enough to the uterus, the probe must be inserted in the mare’s rectum.
 The uterus is located in the pelvis directly beneath the rectum.
 If the mare is with young, then you can observe a small amniotic sac on the eighteenth day following the natural cover or artificial insemination.
 It is visible on screen as a small black ball around a centimetre in diameter.
 What you actually see is the fluid inside the sac.
 The embryo is still microscopically small and is therefore not visible on the monitor.

 During the first season that I worked with the scanner, I examined the gestation of about fifty mares.
 I came across no less than six with twins.
 That is twelve percent!
-Whereas twins in mares were known to occur in one half percent of the cases, at the most.
+Whereas twins in mares were known to occur in one half percent of the cases.
 This was twenty-four times that number!
 Evidently, I was not using the device correctly.
 Therefore, I examined the six mares a second time three weeks later.
-Untill the introduction of the scanner I examined the mares for pregnancy by feeling the uterus through the rectum at six weeks of pregnancy.
-During that follow-up examination, one of the mares was found not to be with young at all: both amniotic sacs had disappeared.
+Before the introduction of the scanner, I would examine mares for pregnancy by feeling the uterus through the rectum at six weeks of pregnancy.
+So I knew what to expect during the follow-up examination with the scanner.
+One of the mares was found not to be with young anymore: both amniotic sacs had disappeared.
 She became in heat shortly afterwards and was serviced again.
 The other five mares were found to still have two amniotic sacs.
 They had both meanwhile grown, but they had not both grown consistently.
-On screen, I could distinguish the chorion, amnion and an embryo in the larger sac; but the image of the smaller sac was ‘messy’.
-I decided then to wait and see.
+On screen, I could distinguish an embryo in the larger sac; but the image of the smaller sac was ‘messy’.
+I decided to wait and see.
 In the spring to come, all six mares gave birth to a single foal.
 The ‘messy’ contents of the smaller amniotic sacs had been embryo’s that had died.
-Early embryonal death of this kind is common in mares.
+An early embryonal death of this kind is common in mares.

 It is 1988 and mare Paulette is fourteen years old.
 She had been with twins on two previous occasions.
 Both times ended in disappointment.
 The owner has heard that it is possible to determine whether a mare is bearing twins early on in the gestation using a scanner and he requests such an examination.
 We get to work in the stable.
 Paulette is given a twitch on her upper lip and the owner holds it.
 The scanner is standing a bit to one side of the mare on a garden chair.
 It looks like a television.
 An electric cord connects it to the power socket in the feed-alley.
 The probe is connected to the second cord; it looks like a black cigar.
 It is made of hard plastic that can resist horse manure.
 I hold it in my right hand as I stand behind the mare for the rectal examination.
 I am wearing a long plastic glove on my arm.